 Any requests to rebudget funds must be submitted in writing to laspace@lsu.edu for consideration.
-A detailed justification for the rebudget must be included and minimum requirements for direct student funding commitments must be met.
+A completed LaSPACE Budget Revision Request Form (available for download from the LaSPACE Document Center) must be included and minimum requirements for direct student funding commitments must be met.